Healing Is Not Self-Improvement

 A Gentle Invitation

-If you grew up in a world where safety, love, or acceptance were missing, know this: you are not broken.
-You are overadapted.
+If you grew up where safety, love, or acceptance were inconsistent, hear this clearly:

 Healing happens with support.